The Very Best Things to Do in Bari Italy

 Relax in Largo Albicocca- Piazza degli Innamorati

-Right around the corner from Strada delle Orecchiette is one of the most local and atmospheric squares in old town Bari Italy.
+Right around the corner from Strada delle Orecchiette is one of the most local and atmospheric squares in Old town Bari Italy.
+This is one of the top local Bari hidden gems in this part of town.

 It’s here that you’ll find scenes like locals sitting on balconies enjoying the morning sun, laundry hanging from every available spot, locals meeting for a chat as well as a few different restaurants, cafes and bars.